Our plugin for WordPress supports the following features:

 From the Data8 settings page (accessed from the left side menu of the admin area of your site) you can enable and choose the validation options that suit your needs.

-On the configuration screen, enter your Server API key found on your Data8 Dashboard.
+On the configuration screen, enter your server and client-side API keys generated from the Data8 Dashboard.
 Each validation service requires the necessary credits to function.

 After entering your configuration details and clicking save, the relevant enhanced data capture and validation will be applied to various data entry points around your site, assuming they are set up correctly following the attachment instructions on the configuration page.